mbits-os/lngs/README.md

 [![Cpp Standard][17-badge]][17]

 `lngs` and `liblngs` are open-source tool and library for index-based translation files.
-It can be used as a replacement for GetText message files (especially on Windows), while still being able to use editors for GetText catalogues.
+They can be used as a replacement for GetText message files (especially on Windows), while still being able to use editors for GetText catalogues.